ADC-UMN/todotorial/README.md

 - You will know your app is finished building when there's a log saying `Building JavaScript bundle: finished in XXXms` on both the terminal and the browser page.
 - At this point, you may scan the QR code (using the camera app on iOS or the expo app on Android) and you will see the results in the expo app.
-- If you're using snack, you can see the app's output on the right-hand side.
+- If you're using snack, you can see the output for the app on the right-hand side.

 ### Part 3: Data Manipulation and State Handling